-- Align the lens attachment mark (red) on the camera with the alignment mark (red) on the lens, then insert the lens into the camera's body (1). - Rotate the lens in the direction indicated by the arrow until you hear it click (2).

-Do not press the lens release button.
+- Align the lens attachment mark (red) on the camera with the alignment mark (red) on the lens, then insert the lens into the camera's body (1). - Rotate the lens in the direction indicated by the arrow until you hear it click (2). - Make sure the power switch is set to OFF. - Do not press the lens release button.